Frexmax/Tetris-x86-64-Assembly/README.md

 In our version the level is updated per 5 blocks, which, like in the original, slightly increases the default speed of the blocks.

-## Technical Documentation
-Interested in the technical details and implementation of the game ?
-Then please explore the [Technical Documentation Section](https://github.com/Frexmax/Tetris-x86-64-Assembly/tree/main/docs)

 ## Acknoledgments
 This project was the result of great collaboration with [@batm0use](https://github.com/batm0use)